 Tracy doing a little Cliff / Kayak Camouflage

 A passing boat supplying ice creams to hot paddlers

 We had organised a one way trip for ourselves with local sea kayaker Francesco offering a shuttle service and showing us his favourite little “locals” bar for some awesome antipasti on the drive back down the coast to our car.
 A truly amazing journey, great company and what better way to finish it off than with a celebratory Sardinian wine… Salute!

-I turned a passion into a profession over 12 years ago becoming a full time Sea Kayak Instructor and now it is time to turn that profession back into a passion just for the love of the sport and the natural environment.
-Please share in my stories and adventures through my Blog “Trace my Steps”.
+I turned a passion into a profession over 17 years ago becoming a full time Sea Kayak Instructor and now it is time to turn that profession back into a passion just for the love of the sport and the natural environment.
+I invite you to share in my stories and adventures through my Blog “Trace my Steps”.
 It will be about Paddling, Surfing, Hiking, Mountain Bike Riding and all things I am passionate about ….
-Including building my house! ……..
-I hope to inspire you to get outdoors, enjoy the simple things in life and create your own adventures plus share my experiences along the way.
+Which right now is building my house! ……..
+I hope to inspire you to get outdoors, enjoy the simple things in life and create your own adventures ….. plus share in my experiences along the way.